Here to help.

 3.6 Cookies & Similar Technologies

-platform.
+We use cookies and similar technologies to enhance and secure your experience with our website and platform.
 Cookies are small data files placed on your device when you visit our site.
-The types of
+The types of cookies we may use include:

-- Session Cookies: Temporary cookies that are essential for running our site and allowing you to
+- Session Cookies: Temporary cookies that are essential for running our site and allowing you to stay logged in.
+They are deleted when you close your browser.

-- Preference Cookies: Cookies that remember your preferences and settings (e.g., language or
+- Preference Cookies: Cookies that remember your preferences and settings (e.g. language or layout choices) to personalise your experience.

-our site or platform may not function properly if cookies are disabled, especially those needed for login
+You can disable or block cookies through your browser settings at any time.
+However, some parts of our site or platform may not function properly if cookies are disabled, especially those needed for login or core features.

 4. Disclosure of Personal Information

 Minikai does not sell personal information to anyone.
-We only disclose personal information outside of
+We only disclose Personal Information outside of Minikai in a few circumstances, such as:

-or if disclosure is necessary to prevent a serious threat to a personʼs health or safety.
+- Legal or Safety Requirements: We may disclose Personal Information when required by law, regulation, or court order.
+We may also disclose information to cooperate with law enforcement or regulatory authorities, or if disclosure is necessary to prevent a serious threat to a person’s health or safety.

-Outside of these circumstances, Minikai will not disclose your personal information to any third party
+Outside of these circumstances, Minikai will not disclose your Personal Information to any third party unless you have been informed or we have your permission (consent).

 5. How We Use Personal Information

-We use the personal information we collect to operate and improve our Services, to communicate with
+We use the personal information we collect to operate and improve our services, to communicate with you, and to fulfil our legal obligations.
+Key purposes include:

-- Providing and Improving Services: To set up and manage Customer accounts, authenticate users,
+- Providing and Improving Services: To set up and manage Customer accounts, authenticate users, and deliver our platform’s core features.
+We also analyse service usage (in an aggregated, non-identifiable manner) to improve our platform and develop new features.

-their guardians) about service updates and to provide support (responding to inquiries, fixing
+Communicating and Support: To communicate with Customers (and if needed, Care-Recipients or their guardians) about service updates and to provide support (responding to inquiries, fixing issues, etc.).

-- Compliance and Protection: To comply with any legal obligations we have (such as health record-
+- Compliance and Protection: To comply with any legal obligations we have (such as health record-keeping requirements) and to enforce our terms of service.
+We also use information as necessary to detect and prevent fraud or misuse of our platform.

 6. Data Security